CONSULAR LEGALIZATION AND APOSTILLE OF DOCUMENTS IN KAZAKHSTAN

 Apostille

-Apostille is a simplified procedure for legalisation of documents between countries that have acceded to the Hague Convention of 5 October 1961.
+Apostille is a simplified procedure for legalization of documents between countries that have acceded to the Hague Convention of 5 October 1961.

 The process of apostille of documents in Kazakhstan is carried out in one stage, the service can be obtained at the State Corporation "Government for Citizens".

-In Kazakhstan, the apostilled document is stamped with a standard four-cornered stamp in the state, English and French languages with the stamp of the authorised state body.
+In Kazakhstan, the apostilled document is stamped with a standard four-cornered stamp in the state, English and French languages with the stamp of the authorized state body.

 What documents will be required for apostille?